Living with Chronic Pain? 10 Things You Wish People Knew

 8. Brain fog is frustrating

 Brain fog is a common symptom of chronic pain.
-It may cause difficulty speaking, memory loss, or forgetting where certain items are.
+It may cause difficulty speaking, memory loss, or forgetting where certain items have been placed.

-9. Chronic illness patients have a greater risk of developing other conditions
+9. Individuals with chronic illness have a greater risk of developing other conditions

 10. Certain foods can trigger problems